Kristoffer Wichmann

 Kristoffer Bangsbo Wichmann (born 16 June 1981) is a Danish football manager and former player.
+He currently serves as an assistant coach for Copenhagen in the Danish Superliga.

 Born in Aalborg, Wichmann began his playing career at Støvring IF before moving to the youth academy of AaB.
 Between 2000 and 2018, he played for several clubs around Denmark, most notably for FC Vestsjælland where he was the subject of a betting scandal.
 Following his playing career, he served as head coach for HIK, Kolding, and AaB.
 He also briefly served as an assistant coach at German club Union Berlin.

 Playing career

 Wichmann's youth career started at Støvring IF and later continued with AaB, before making a professional move to Aalborg Chang in 2000.
 Additionally, he played briefly for Nørresundby in the lower leagues of Danish football.
 In his formative years as a footballer, he played at both striker and edge player.

 In the summer of 2001, Wichmann joined Danish 1st Division club Hvidovre IF.
 He made his debut for the club on 5 August 2001, coming on as a substitution at home against B.93.
 His debut goal would later come against FC Fredericia.
-In total, he would make 24 appearances and score twice for the club before his departure the in the summer of 2002, following Peter Schmeichel relinquishing his investment into the club.
+In total, he would make 24 appearances and score twice for the club before his departure in the summer of 2002, following Peter Schmeichel relinquishing his investment into the club.

 Moving north in the summer of 2002, Wichmann joined 1st Division club Hellerup IK.
 He went on to make 32 appearances with six goals for the club, though he had received minor interest from other clubs.
 He was invited to a trial with Italian club Juventus during the winter break where his uncle Jens Andersen was an assistant coach at the time.
 Despite the trial with Juventus and a later trial with Akademisk Boldklub, neither club offered him a contract.

 With his contract with Hellerup ending as the club was relegated to the Danish 2nd Division, Wichmann had a trial with amateur club BK Skjold.
 After a successful training, head coach Lars Højer chose to offer him a one-year contract.
 Wichmann played in a majority of the games for the club during his first season, which included one goal against Ølstykke FC.
 His performances led him to staying an additional season with the club, where he retained his role as a regular starter as he moved to right-back, a position where he would regularly feature for the remainder of his playing career.